Question

 Assembled

-Ideal when you brought together various components or resources to create a complete solution
+Ideal when you brought together various components or resources to create a complete solution.
+Shows organizational and planning skills.

-Perfect for technical contexts where you connected systems or processes to work together efficiently
+Perfect for technical contexts where you established communication protocols between systems or teams.
+Shows technical and communication skills.

 Embedded